A subtrope of Room Shuffle

 - Betelnut Beauty: Fei-fei, about to run away from home, claims she's going to the convenience store to get past her mother.

 - In Corrina, Corrina the titular character's husband left to the store to get cigarettes and never came back.
 The little girl, upon being told this, is afraid this might happen to her dad, who smokes.

-- Quartier Lointain (the film adaptation of To A Distant Town): The protagonist's father says he's going out to buy some bread on the night of his 40th birthday, but in fact he is leaving never to return.
+- Quartier Lointain (the film adaptation of A Distant Neighborhood): The protagonist's father says he's going out to buy some bread on the night of his 40th birthday, but in fact he is leaving never to return.

 - In Cinderella II: Dreams Come True, Anastasia tries to improvise a reason for visiting Dimitri the baker by grabbing some bread from the pantry, tossing it out the window, and telling Lady Tremaine that she has to go buy some more.

 - Jackie uses this excuse in one episode of That '70s Show (she actually goes to make out with Hyde).

 Jackie: Um, you know, I just remembered that I have to go to the mall because they're having this big Monday Madness sale.

 Donna: Jackie, it's Tuesday.

 - Will's dad in The Fresh Prince of Bel-Air.

 - Same for Phoebe's dad for his 2nd family.
 He went to the drugstore 4 years ago, so he should be back any minute now.